 “In this profound and well-researched study of our changing reading patterns, Wolf presents lucid arguments for teaching our brain to become all-embracing in the age of electronic technology.
 If you call yourself a reader and want to keep on being one, this extraordinary book is for you.”

 — Alberto Manguel, author of A History of Reading and A Reader on Reading

 “Wolf is sober, realistic, and hopeful, an impressive trifecta.
 Her core message: We can’t take reading too seriously.
 And for us, today, how seriously we take it, will mark of the measure of our lives.”

-— Sherry Turkle, author of Reclaiming Conversation: The Power of Talk in a Digital Age; Abby Rockefeller Mauzé Professor of the Social Studies of Science, MIT
+— Sherry Turkle, author of The Empathy Diaries and Reclaiming Conversation: The Power of Talk in a Digital Age; Abby Rockefeller Mauzé Professor of the Social Studies of Science, MIT